 - The duration of a general boat driving licence can be 1, 3, 5 or 10 years.

 - Licence fees vary depending on the duration of the licence, and whether they are concessional licences.

 - You must be under 16 years of age, or hold an eligible concession card at the time of payment, to receive a concession.

 - If you hold an unrestricted NSW driver licence (all classes) and a NSW general boat driving licence, you may be eligible to combine these 2 licences on one card.
-Visit Roads and Maritime Services to make sure you have all the information.
+Visit Transport for NSW to make sure you have all the information.